Tommy Lee Marries Vine Star Brittany Furlan

 by Lily Harrison | Sun., May.
 27, 2018 7:55 PM

-Introducing Mr. and Mrs. Lee!
+Introducing Mr. and Mrs. Lee?

-Tommy Lee and Brittany Furlan tied the knot in an intimate ceremony in front of a few lucky guests at The Beverly Hills Hotel earlier this evening.
-The proud bride posted a photo from the special day and wrote, "Best.
-Day.
-Ever."
+It appeared that Tommy Lee and Brittany Furlan tied the knot in an intimate ceremony in front of a few lucky guests at The Beverly Hills Hotel on Sunday.
+The couple took to Instagram to share a photo from the "best day ever."

 The two announced their engagement earlier this year via social media shortly after the rocker proposed to the Vine star.

-The new husband and wife appeared to already in wedded bliss in the snapshot where they're seen kissing and in matching hotel robes and slippers in front of beautiful decorations.
+The couple appeared to already be in wedded bliss in the snapshot where they're seen kissing and in matching hotel robes and slippers in front of beautiful decorations.

 He was also previously engaged to Sofia Toufa in 2014, but they split back in 2016.

-Note: UPDATE: Tommy Lee and Brittany Furlan took to Instagram late Sunday night to reveal that their "wedding" was "just a joke."
-But shared they really are getting married on Valentine's Day next year.